 “Does not wisdom call, and understanding raise her voice?
 (Proverbs 8:1)

-- We ask JW’s and others, who is “prudence” in verse 12 with whom “wisdom” is said to reside?
+- Who is “prudence” in verse 12 with whom “wisdom” is said to reside?

 “I, wisdom, dwell with prudence..”
 (Proverbs 8:12)